UCL/research-computing-with-cpp/07performance/sec02Memory.md

 A straight-forward example of a memory bound problem would be a matrix transposition, $M^T_{ij} = M_{ji}$.
 This problem doesn't require any direct calculations to be done on the elements themselves, just to read the elements from one location and place them in another.

-Too keep things simple, let's look at this "out of place" matrix transpose:
+To keep things simple, let's look at this "out of place" matrix transpose:

 ```cpp=
 void Transpose(vector<vector<float>> &A, vector<vector<float>> &B)